jyukutyo/graal/docs/reference-manual/languages/js/compatibility.md

 ## GraalVM JavaScript Compatibility

-GraalVM is [ECMAScript 2019](http://www.ecma-international.org/ecma-262/10.0/index.html) compliant and fully compatible with a diverse range of active Node.js (npm) modules.
+GraalVM is [ECMAScript 2020](https://tc39.es/ecma262/2020) compliant and fully compatible with a diverse range of active Node.js (npm) modules.
-It will also be compliant to ECMAScript 2020 once this updated specification is published ([draft spec](https://tc39.github.io/ecma262/)).
 More than 100,000 npm packages are regularly tested and are compatible with GraalVM, including modules like express, react, async, request, browserify, grunt, mocha, and underscore.
-The latest release of GraalVM is based on Node.js version 12.14.0.
+The latest release of GraalVM is based on Node.js version 12.15.0.

 ## Nashorn Compatibility Mode